RewindL/Self-ShadowGAN/README.md

 ## Requirements
-- python (3.7 or newer version)
+- python 3.7 (or newer version)
-- pytorch (1.4 or newer version)
+- pytorch 1.4 (or newer version)
-- tochvision
+- torchvision